openmfp/kubernetes-graphql-gateway/docs/local_test.md

 8. In k9s, go to `:pods` and delete the pod (not the container) called `kubernetes-graphql-gateway-...`.

 Kubernetes will immediately recreate the pod -- but this time it will use the new version of the build.

+9. Once the pod is recreated, go to https://portal.dev.local:8443 and check if everything works.